Glitchbone/Square-Grid/README.md

 License
 =======

-MiniGrid is available under the MIT license.
+Square-Grid is available under the MIT license.
 See the [LICENSE](LICENSE) file for more information.